 - Accidental death and dismemberment (AD&D).
 Some supplemental policies cover accidental death and dismemberment.
 AD&D pays out a death benefit only if the employee dies, loses a limb or loses their hearing or sight as a result of an accident.

 - Burial insurance.
 Other supplemental policies cover only the funeral and burial costs of the employee — which means beneficiaries don’t get a payout.
-Burial policies usually offer overage of up to $10,000.
+Burial policies usually offer coverage of up to $10,000.

-- Spouse or domestic partner insurance.
-Some companies let their employees purchase supplemental life insurance for spouses and domestic partners.
+- Spouse, domestic partner and child insurance.
+Some companies let their employees purchase supplemental life insurance for spouses, domestic partners and children.
 These policies often extend the same limits at lower coverage amounts.

 Remember, supplemental insurance is designed to complement your existing coverage.
 So, if you pass away, your group life insurance policy will pay out a death benefit to your beneficiaries.